nextcloud/documentation/developer_manual/exapp_development/tech_details/Deployment.rst

 DaemonConfig registration
 -------------------------

-The first step is to register DaemonConfig, where your ExApps will be deployed.
+The first step is to register the DaemonConfig, where your ExApps will be deployed.
-Before that, you will need to configure your Docker socket to be accessible by Nextcloud instance and webserver user.
+Before that, you will need to configure your Docker socket to be accessible by the Nextcloud instance and webserver user.
-If you use the remote Docker Engine API, you will need to expose it so it is accessible by Nextcloud instance and import certificates.
+If you use the remote Docker Engine API, you will need to expose it so that it is accessible by the Nextcloud instance and import certificates.

 .. note::
 	For now, only the Docker daemon ``accepts-deploy-id: docker-install`` is supported.